Fidelity National Information Services Inc. (FIS) Shares Down Despite Recent Market Volatility

 FIS’s Market Performance

-FIS stock saw a decrease of 3.47% in the past week, with a monthly decline of -25.46% and a quarterly a decrease of -26.14%.
-The volatility ratio for the week is 3.87%, and the volatility levels for the last 30 days are 3.66% for Fidelity National Information Services Inc. (FIS).
-The simple moving average for the last 20 days is -15.37% for FIS stock, with a simple moving average of -35.57% for the last 200 days.
+The stock of Fidelity National Information Services Inc. (FIS) has seen a -4.18% decrease in the past week, with a -25.45% drop in the past month, and a -26.18% fall in the past quarter.
+The volatility ratio for the week is 3.05%, and the volatility levels for the past 30 days are at 3.67% for FIS.
+The simple moving average for the last 20 days is -14.61% for FIS stock, with a simple moving average of -36.93% for the last 200 days.

 Analysts’ Opinion of FIS